timmyd7777/SSCore/README.md

 - **_SSPSEphemeris:_** Implements Paul Schlyter's planetary and lunar ephemeris, described [here](http://stjarnhimlen.se/comp/ppcomp.html).
 This is the simplest way to compute planetary/lunar positions with an accuracy of 1-2 arc minutes; SSCore can use it as a fallback when the JPL DE ephemeris is not available.
 See note on VSOP2013 below.
 - **_SSMatrix:_** Represents a 3x3 matrix, with routines for performing matrix and vector-matrix arithmetic.
 - **_SSMoonEphemeris:_** Computes positions for the major moons of Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto.
 For Earth's Moon, use SSJPLDEphemeris or SSPSEphemeris.
+- **_SSMount:_** This class implements communication with common amateur telescope mount controllers over serial port and TCP/IP sockets.
+Supported protocols include Meade LX-200/Autostar, Celestron NexStar, and SkyWatcher/Orion SynScan.
 - **_SSObject:_** Base class for all types of celestial objects (stars, planets, constellations, etc.) Also includes SSObjectArray, a class for storing a collection of objects and saving/loading them from CSV files, with built-in memory management.
 - **_SSOrbit:_** This class stores Keplerian orbital elements, computes position/velocity at a given time from them, and vice-versa.
 - **_SSPlanet:_** This subclass of SSObject represents all solar system objects (not just planets, but also moons, asteroids, comets, satellites, etc.)  Includes methods for computing solar system object positions, velocities, magnitudes, sizes, and rotational parameters.
+- **_SSSerial:_** This class contains routines for low-level serial (RS-232) communication on MacOS, Windows, and Linux.
+Currently not supported on iOS or Android.
+- **_SSSocket:_** // This class implements basic IPv4 network TCP and UDP socket communication.
+TCP server sockets are supported.
+IPv6 and SSL and not supported.
 - **_SSStar:_** This subclass of SSObject represents all objects outside the solar system, including stars, star clusters, nebulae, and galaxies.
 SSStar has special subclasses for double and variable stars, and for deep sky objects.
 Includes utility methods for stellar magnitude computations (absolute <-> apparent magnitude, etc.), Moffat-function stellar image profiles, and spectral type properties.
 - **_SSTime:_** Classes for converting between Julian Dates and calendar dates/times; and between civil (UTC) and dynamic time (TDT).
 - **_SSTLE:_** Routines for reading satellite orbital elements from TLE (Two/Three-Line Element) files, and computing satellite position/velocity from them using the SGP, SGP4, and SDP4 orbit models; and vice-versa.